Peacem4kr/file2prompt/README.md

 ### Dashboard
 I have created A simple dashboard that
-- shows the todo list.
+- Shows the todo list
-- Adds a button to trigger the integration.
+- Has a button to trigger the File2prompt integration (send my grocerylog.json to my LLM together with a prompt)
-- Shows the respond from AI.
+- Shows the respond from AI

-**I have the mushroom addon from HACS if you just want to copy paste**
+**I use the [Mushroom](https://github.com/piitaya/lovelace-mushroom) addon from HACS if you just want to copy paste**